FastEddieB/FastEddieB/README.md

 secret lynch pin to my psyche good luck.... the shadows grow longer, darker and deeper daily.
 Without that "necessary pain" there would be no appreciation.
 No ecclesiastes.
-Trees with roots deep in  have the highest branches.
+Trees with roots deep in Niflheim have the highest branches reaching to Valhalla.
+Onyx, Argentum and Lapis Lazuli.

+David Boehm's theory of Holomovement.

+I've successfully lived through years of being a T.I.
+Whether I've kept my sanity or not is debatable.

+I've successfully survived

 <!---